 - Exposure and practice designing, conducting, and analyzing biomedical experiments.

 - Experience with cutting-edge methods for modeling system behavior, detecting chemical biomarkers, constructing multiplexed assays, and designing custom biomaterials.

 - Develop computational skills by processing complex datasets from experiments.

 - Practice using cutting-edge research tools and techniques.

 The 10 week program provides undergraduate students the opportunity to conduct research at one of our four partner institutions (TAMU, FIU, Rice and UCLA).
 This year’s program will involve undergraduate students from across the nation as well as 1st year students from our four partner institutions.
 With funding provided by the National Science Foundation, we aim to support at least 13 undergraduate students during summer 2019.
 Students accepted into the PATHS-UP Summer Research Experience Program – designated as PATHS-UP Scholars – will sequentially complete four on-line technical modules (aligned with the technical thrusts of PATHS-UP), be matched with a PATHS-UP laboratory aligned with their interests and complete a 10-week research training experience.

 Program Dates & Application Process

-The application requires statements describing the applicant’s research interests and technical skills, transcripts, and letters of recommendations (to be submitted on-line as well), so applicants are encouraged to start the application process well in advance of the deadline.
-Application Deadline: February 4, 2019, by 5:00 pm CST.
+The application requires statements describing the applicant’s research interests and technical skills, unofficial transcripts, and two letters of recommendations (to be submitted on-line as well), so applicants are encouraged to start the application process well in advance of the deadline.
+Application Deadline Extended: February 18, 2019, by 7:00 am CST.
 Applicants will be notified no earlier than April 5, 2019.